l61012345/l61012345.github.io/source/_posts/论文/进化计算/遗传编程/GPmemo.md

 [^9]:Muller, Brandon et al., Transfer Learning: A Building Block Selection Mechanism in Genetic Programming for Symbolic Regression, 2019.
 [^10]: O'Reilly, Una-May and Franz Oppacher, Using Building Block Functions to Investigate a Building Block Hypothesis for Genetic.
 [^11]: Goldberg,Genetic Algorithms in Search Optimization and Machine Learning, Page 41, 1989.
-[^12]: Johnson Colin G., Genetic Programming Crossover: Dose It Cross over?, 2009.
+[^12]: Johnson Colin G., Genetic Programming Crossover,Dose It Cross over,2009.
 [^13]: D. White, Simon M. Poulding, A Rigorous Evaluation of Crossover and Mutation in Genetic Programming, 2009.
 [^14]: Poli, Riccardo and William B. Landon, On the Search Properties of Different Crossover Operators in Genetic Programming, 2001.
 [^15]: George R. Price, Selection and Covariance, 1969.
 [^16]: L.Beadle and C.G.
 Johnson, Semantically driven crossover in genetic programming, 2008.
 [^17]: B.Burlacu et al, Methods for Genealogy and Building Block Analysis in Genetic Programming, 2015.
 [^18]: John R. Koza, Hierarchical Automatic Function Definition in Genetic Programming, 1993.

 [^19]: J. R. Koza, Evolving the Architecture of a Multi-part Program in Genetic Programming Using Architecture-Altering Operations, in Evolutionary Programming, 1995.
 [^20]:P. J. Angeline and J. B. Pollack, The Evolutionary Induction of Subroutines, 1997.

 [^21]:M. Ahluwalia and T. C. Fogarty, Co-evolving hierarchical programs using genetic programming, presented at the Proceedings of the 1st annual conference on genetic programming, Stanford, California, 1996.

 [^22]:M. Ahluwalia and L. Bull, Co-evolving Functions in Genetic Programming: Dynamic ADF Creation Using GLiB, in Evolutionary Programming, 1998.

 [^23]:M. Ahluwalia and L. Bull, Coevolving functions in genetic programming, Journal of Systems Architecture, vol. 47, no. 7, pp. 573-585, 2001,
 [^24]:A. Dessi, A. Giani, and A. Starita, An Analysis of Automatic Subroutine Discovery in Genetic Programming, in Annual Conference on Genetic and Evolutionary Computation, 1999.
 [^25]:J. Rosca, Hierarchical Learning with Procedural Abstraction Mechanisms,1997.